-15. Use a for loop to implement the regression discontinuity method in Q11 (linear regression on all the data) for each of the three parties: the PMDB, PSDB and PFL.
+15. Use a for loop to implement the regression discontinuity method in Q11 (linear regression on all the data) for all three parties: the PMDB, PSDB and PFL.
 Summarise the results in a single table and compare the results between parties.